modelscope/OpenJudge/README.md

 Choose the build method that fits your requirements:
 * **Customization:** Easily extend or modify pre-defined graders to fit your specific needs.  👉 [Custom Grader Development Guide](./docs/building_graders/create_custom_graders.md)
 * **Data-Driven Rubrics:** Have a few examples but no clear rules?
 Use our tools to automatically generate white-box evaluation criteria (Rubrics) based on your data.👉 [Automatic Rubric Generation Tutorial](./docs/building_graders/generate_graders_from_data.md)
-* **Trainable Judge Models ( Coming Soon🚀):** For high-scale and specialized scenarios, we are developing the capability to train dedicated Judge models.
+* **Training Judge Models ( Coming Soon🚀):** For high-scale and specialized scenarios, we are developing the capability to train dedicated Judge models.
 Support for SFT, Bradley-Terry models, and Reinforcement Learning workflows is on the way to help you build high-performance, domain-specific graders.

 ### 🔌 Easy Integration (🚧 Coming Soon)